TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Index.rst

 - :ref:`FlexForms <t3tca:columns-flex>` - a TCEform type which will allow users to build
   information hierarchies (in XML) according to the Data Structure.
-In this sense the Data Structure is like a DTD (Document Type Definition)for the backend which can render a dynamic form based on the Data Structure
+In this sense the Data Structure is like a DTD (Document Type Definition) for the backend which can render a dynamic form based on the Data Structure;

 - `TemplaVoila! <http://typo3.org/extensions/repository/view/templavoila>`_ -
   an extension which uses the Data Structure as backbone for mapping template HTML to data.